EarthToAbigail/SonicPi-Workshops/Scopes/Exercises.md

 ```
 # All variables declared here are in my **global scope**
-# and I can use them anytime in my program.
+# and I can use them anywhere in my program.

 var_1 = "something"
 var_2 = "something_else"

 live_loop :myCoolLoop do

-  # anything happening here is in the **local scope of
+  # anything happening here is in the local scope of :myCoolLoop
-  # the :myCoolLoop** live loop

   local_var = "something_i_need_inside_this_loop"